 There are viewing tubes here, from the 1800s, that let you peek through to the famous Mt Baldy and Mt Wilson.

 It was a bit foggy this day.
-But, it honestly made the swingset look a lot more whimsical, especially at sunset with the vibrant orange and blue sky.
+But, it honestly made the view look a lot more whimsical, especially at sunset with the vibrant orange and blue sky.

-Here’s a side profile of the swing set and viewing tubes in the distance.
+Here’s a side profile of the frame and viewing tubes in the background.

-After admiring the beauty and swings, it was time to make my way back before the sun completely set.
+After admiring the beautiful view, it was time to make my way back before the sun completely set.

 There was a warm, orange glow that hugged Mt Disappointment and San Gabriel Peak.
 Another fascinating view.